Sun-lab/STpath-CRC/README.md

-# STPath_COAD_Predictor
+# STPath COAD Predictor

-A comprehensive tool for predicting cell type proportions in colorectal cancer H&E images using multiple foundation models and XGBoost classifiers.
+A comprehensive tool for predicting cell type proportions or gene expression in colorectal cancer H&E images using multiple foundation models and XGBoost classifiers.

 ## Overview